provenance-io/docs/appendix/blockchain-comparison.md

 The Solana blockchain is a proof-of-stake \[history\] network built around concepts supporting very small and high speed transactions of value between accounts using special on chain programs.\[2\] This relatively narrow definition of what a blockchain can use for communication allows the Solana to handle extremely high transaction volumes with low latency at the cost of general purpose program features and additional developer complexity for adapting to the unique design constraints of the system.

 Any distributed system with a high transaction rate will see large variations in volume based on bandwidth utilization.
 Developers implementing solutions on Solana must contend with 4 kilobyte stack pages, limits on cross program calls, and overall compute budgets that keep on chain programs small and fast to execute\[3\].
 These design trade-offs create a network that is not intended for complex processing or larger datasets.
-As the Provenance Blockchain blockchain is focused on providing detailed digital asset provenance, the blockchain must support larger data volumes in order to represent the digital asset history as well as potentially time consuming validation processes to ensure a complete and correct asset.
+As the Provenance Blockchain is focused on providing detailed digital asset provenance, the blockchain must support larger data volumes in order to represent the digital asset history as well as potentially time consuming validation processes to ensure a complete and correct asset.

 Highly specialized approaches such as those used by the Solana blockchain do not provide the flexibility that Provenance Blockchain values for rapid delivery of features.
 If Provenance Blockchain were to adopt the Solana execution module the lessons learned would not be readily transferable to other future blockchain approaches.
 General interoperability with other blockchains would also be more complex due to the unique execution models employed.